DollaR84/radioCenter/readme.md

 * NVDA+ALT+O: get station info;
 * NVDA+ALT+R: open window control center;

+When manually sorting in the list of stations:
+* ALT+Up Arrow: move the station to a higher position;
+* ALT+Down arrow: move the station to a lower position;

 ## Sorting stations:
 * without sorting;
 * by name in forward direction;